Gbahdeyboh/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 ['Forking'](https://help.github.com/articles/about-forks/) is a step where you get your own copy of freeCodeCamp's main repository (a.k.a _repo_) on GitHub.

 This is essential, because this way you are able to work on your copy of freeCodeCamp on GitHub, or download it for working locally.
-Later, you will be able to request changes to be pulled into the main repository via a pull request.
+Later, you will be able to request changes to be pulled into the main repository via a pull request.These pull requests would be reviewed and merged if accepted.

 > **ProTip:**
 > The main repository at `https://github.com/freeCodeCamp/freeCodeCamp` is often referred to as `upstream` repository.